 Once you find yourself in Old Town, the Royal Castle isn’t far off.
-The palace sits on plac Zamkowy, one of the main squares of the historic quarter.
+The palace sits on Castle Square (plac Zamkowy), one of the main squares of the historic quarter.
 Walking straight up Krakowskie Przedmieście, part of the original Royal Route, you can’t miss it.

 POLIN Museum of the History of Polish Jews

 Opening in 2013 to much fanfare, POLIN Museum of the History of Polish Jews quickly catapulted into the ranks of best museums in Warsaw.

 When the first shots of World War II rang, about 3.3 million Jews called Poland home.
 Whereas most memorials like the Jewish Museum in Berlin focus mostly on the horrendous ripples that followed, POLIN celebrates their rich thousand-year and importance in Polish culture.

 Nothing about POLIN Museum of the History of Polish Jews is accidental.
 Everything here is soaked in meaning.
 The museum is located in the former Warsaw Jewish Ghetto.
 It’s across from the Monument to the Ghetto Heroes, remembering the Warsaw Ghetto Uprising.
 The building also features a radical postmodern design.

 Beyond the more sombre and serious parts of the exhibition, more light-hearted moments will keep you smiling.
 The recent temporary exhibit “Jukebox, Jewkbox!”, for example, outlines the contributions of Jewish producers and artists to popular music on vinyl records.

 Getting to POLIN Museum of the History of Polish Jews

 From Warszawa Centralna, it’s about a 33-minute (2.8km) walk to POLIN Museum of the History of Polish Jews.
 Walk north on Aleja Jana Pawła II to the east of the station, eventually turning right on Anielewicza.
 The museum will be about a block up Anielewicza to the left.

 By public transportation, take tram 17 or 33 up Aleja Jana Pawła II.
 Get off at the Anielewicza stop and walk east on Anielewicza to POLIN.